dylanaraps/neofetch/Readme.md

 Once you set the var the script will scale the image and padding
 <br\> to fit your terminal window.

-Please report any bugs or issues you're having with this as I can't
-<br\> test with many configurations.

 ```